Josh Barnett: Submission grappling career

-Barnett competed in the California Classic 2009 BJJ Tournament on November 15, 2009.
-Barnett lost a decision to ADCC veteran and Brazilian jiu-jitsu World Champion Romulo Barral from Gracie Barra in the Black Belt Gi Absolute division.
+Barnett competed in the California Classic Brazilian jiu-jitsu tournament on November 15, 2009, in the black belt gi absolute division.
+He first beat future world champion Otavio Sousa by submission but lost a decision to IBJJF world champion and ADCC veteran Romulo Barral.
+According to Barnett, it was originally advertised as a no-gi tournament but changed to gi after a vote before the event.
+Because he didn't own a gi or belt, Barnett was sponsored for a gi by Break Point and given an honorary black belt by Chris Haueter to compete.
 On December 19, 2009, Erik Paulson awarded Barnett his Brazilian jiu-jitsu black belt.
-Even though Barnett had never trained in Brazilian jiu-jitsu he was given his belt based on competition merit and overall knowledge.
+Even though Barnett had never trained in BJJ, he was given his belt based on competition merit and overall knowledge.

-In the co-main event of Metamoris 4, Barnett faced Dean Lister, a multiple-time world champion in both gi and no-gi Brazilian jiu-jitsu.
-Barnett became the first person in sixteen years to defeat Lister via submission, tapping Lister with a scarf hold in the waning seconds of the match.
+In the co-main event of Metamoris 4 on August 9, 2014, Barnett faced Dean Lister, a multiple-time world champion in submission grappling to determine the inaugural Metamoris Heavyweight Champion.
+Barnett became the first person in sixteen years to defeat Lister via submission, submitting Lister with a scarf hold in the final thirty seconds of the match.